-• Canals are a key component of the borough's green infrastructure and support a variety of protected species.
+- Canals are a key component of the borough's green infrastructure and support a variety of protected species.
 Development which encroaches onto the canal edge can affect their corridor function.
 The council will encourage planning applicants proposing development adjacent to a canal to prepare and implement an enhancement strategy for the canal frontage.
+On canal frontages with a soft edge the council will seek a buffer strip to separate development from the canal.
 It is recommended that planning applicants consult the British Waterways where development may impact on a canal.
-The Council too will consult the British Waterways in such situations.

-- Sustainable Urban Drainage Systems (SUDS).
+The Council too will consult the British Waterways in such situations. - Sustainable Urban Drainage Systems (SUDS).
 All development should adopt the principles of Sustainable Urban Drainage.
 Many drainage features can be incorporated into habitats for wildlife.
 Even on small developments the use of soakaways or permeable paving can allow groundwater levels to be maintained and help prevent flooding.
-Advice is provided in Annex F of Planning Policy Statement 25: Flood risk and development.
-Details are provided in Annex 5. - Built environment.
-Small scale, features of value for wildlife can be incorporated in any location including: - ♦ Green and brown roofs. - Siting of bird and bat boxes on buildings or existing trees. - O Bat bricks and tiles to allow bat colonies access to roof spaces. - Nest sites on buildings for swifts, martins or swallows such as suitable eaves design, tiles or customised units.
+Advice on SUDS is provided in Annex F of Planning Policy Statement 25: Flood risk and development.
+Details of this document are provided in Annex 5 to this SPD. - Built environment.
+Small scale, features of value for wildlife can be incorporated in any location including: - Green and brown roofs. - ♦ Siting of bird and bat boxes on buildings or existing trees. - ♦ Bat bricks and tiles to allow bat colonies access to roof spaces. - Nest sites on buildings for swifts, martins or swallows such as suitable eaves design, tiles or customised units.